 Why you absolutely need a bank account in Germany

-It is very hard to live in Germany without a checking account, a so called Girokonto.
-You need it to receive a salary (Gehalt) from your job or to freelance, to pay taxes, to pay rent or to buy insurance.
+It is very hard to live in Germany without a checking account, a so-called Girokonto.
+You need it to receive a salary (Gehalt) from your job, to get a phone contract, to freelance, to pay taxes, to pay rent or to buy insurance.

 Necessary documents to open a bank account

-The amount of papers you have to provide depends on you nationality and is easier for EU residents.
+The amount of papers you have to provide depends on your nationality and is easier for EU residents.

-It is helpful to have this documents although not every bank requires them all:
+It is helpful to have these documents although not every bank requires them all: